multiplexcuriosus/spice_up_coordinator/README.md

 ## Setup

 ### PYTHONPATH
-In order for the submodules of the idx_finder and the spice_up_coordinator to be available when launch the nodes, the following has to be done:
+In order for the submodules of the idx_finder and the spice_up_coordinator to be available when launching the nodes, do:
 ```
 export PYTHONPATH=$PYTHONPATH:/home/<username>/ros/catkin_ws/src/idx_finder/scripts/
 export PYTHONPATH=$PYTHONPATH:/home/<username>/ros/catkin_ws/src/spice_up_coordinator/scripts/